Age is mostly a matter of mind. If you don't mind, it doesn't matter.

 • 📝 Enhanced Tips:

-• Practice Self-Awareness & Reflection: Notice situations or interactions that influence how old you feel.
-Ask yourself: “What makes me feel vibrant and engaged?” or “What triggers feelings of being ‘old,’ and are those feelings based on fact or assumption?”
-Understanding this perception is dynamic, which gives you more control over it.
+• Notice situations or interactions that influence how old you feel.
+Ask yourself: "What makes me feel vibrant and engaged?" or "What triggers feelings of being 'old,' and are those feelings based on fact or assumption?"
+Understanding this perception as dynamic gives you more control over it.

 • Understand Subjective Age:

-💪Challenging Societal Norms: Redefining What it Means to Age
+💪Challenging Societal Norms: Redefining What It Means to Age

 Common ageist microaggressions include: